-It is an overuse injury at the site of tibial tuberosity, on the tibial bone, where the patellar tendon attaches.
-It is apophysitis (inflamed bone at the site of tibial tuberosity growth plate) of tibial tuberosity seen in children.
+It is an overuse injury at the site of the tibial tuberosity, on the tibial bone, where the patellar tendon attaches.
+It is apophysitis (inflamed bone at the site of the tibial tuberosity growth plate) of tibial tuberosity seen in children.

-Though it is a relatively uncommon, it is quite debilitating knee injury that occurs in young active children/adolescents.
+Though it is relatively uncommon, it is a quite debilitating knee injury that occurs in young active children/adolescents.

 Osgood Schlatter’s disease presents in growing boys and girls as :

 - Local pain, swelling, and tenderness over the tibial tuberosity